Need help?

 5. Can cash on delivery payments be made?

-No, but you can pay both in cash, card (Visa, Maestro and Matercard) through transfer or PayPal.
+No, but you can pay either by cash, card (Visa, Maestro and Mastercard) via bank transfer or PayPal.

 6. Can the material be returned?

-If possible.
-Beforehand, you must make a prior consultation with the logistics department , which will tell you how to proceed with the return of the material, providing you with a return number and a prior form that must be duly filled out.
+Yes, it is possible.
+You must first consult with the logistics department , which will tell you how to proceed with the return of the material, providing you with a return number and a prior form that must be duly completed.

 7. How should I send the equipment so that you can repair it?

-• Include all your contact and tax information in the package.
+Include all your contact and tax details in the package.

-• Use a transport company such as SEUR, UPS.
+Use a transport company such as SEUR, UPS.
 TNT, FEDEX, DHL.
-I did not send by post, we do not travel to make collections.
+Do not send via the post office, we do not travel to make collections.

 The equipment to be repaired should not be declared with the value of a new one.
-The customs invoice that must be placed outside the package.
+The customs invoice must be placed on the outside of the package.
 It must clearly indicate that it is a damaged second-hand equipment to be repaired.
 Use the harmonized EU customs code 85177090 00 - enter a statistical value of approximately €15.
-Clearly indicate that it is damaged and that it is being returned for repair and that it has no commercial value.
-Do not add value for shipping or insurance costs by paying directly to the carrier.
+Clearly state that it is faulty and is being returned for repair and has no commercial value.
+Do not add value for shipping costs or insurance as you are paying the carrier directly.
 Indicate to the carrier that you are responsible for taxes and duties.
-If you do not comply with these requirements, customs will hold us responsible and will therefore claim it from us.
-In this case we will invoice you plus the administrative expenses that you incur.
+If you do not comply with these requirements, customs will hold us responsible and will therefore claim them from us.
+In this case we will invoice you plus any administrative expenses you may incur.

 8. How do you bill your repair services?